dgatf/msrc/README.md

 - Ntc1.
 Thermistor 1
 - Ntc2.
 Thermistor 2
 - Current
 - PWM out.
-To generate PWM output from ESC serial  (for obbywing Flyfun V5)
+Generate a PWM signal from RPM is ESC serial (for Hobbywing Flyfun V5)
 - Averaging queue size: 1 to 16
 - Refresh rate (ms): 0 to 1600
+- I2C (x2).
+Type and I2C address

 ## OpenTx sensors

 The arduino default sensor id is 10.
 This can be changed with [change_id_frsky](https://github.com/dgatf/change_id_frsky)

-Depending on your configuration you may have some or all of the following sensors in Opentx:
+Depending on your configuration some the following sensors will be available in Opentx.
+After configuration go to sensors screen and update with *Search new sensors*

 ESC telemetry: